daviddadev/minimal-clock-javascript2/README.md

 # minimal-clock-javascript2

-A minimal clock in vanilla JavaScript
+A minimal clock made with vanilla JavaScript

+Tap [clock](https://sotoxp.github.io/minimal-clock-javascript2/) to see in action!

+### JavaScript30 Challange!